IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 Unit tests can be executed without runtime dependencies on PostgreSQL, Solr, or any other external system.
 They are the lowest level of testing and are executed constantly on developers' laptops as part of the build process and via continous integration services in the cloud.

 A unit test should execute an operation of your code in a controlled fashion.
 You must make an assertion of what the expected response gives back.
-It's important to test optimistic output and assertions, the "happy path", as well as unexpected intput that leads to failure conditions.
+It's important to test optimistic output and assertions (the "happy path"), as well as unexpected input that leads to failure conditions.
 Know how your program should handle anticipated errors/exceptions and confirm with your test(s) that it does so properly.

 Unit Test Automation Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We use a variety of tools to write, execute, and measure the code coverage of unit tests, including Maven, JUnit, Jacoco, GitHub, Travis, Coveralls.
-We'll explain the role of each tool below, but here's an overview of what you can expect from the automation we've set up in terms of
+We use a variety of tools to write, execute, and measure the code coverage of unit tests, including Maven, JUnit, Jacoco, GitHub, Travis, and Coveralls.
+We'll explain the role of each tool below, but here's an overview of what you can expect from the automation we've set up.

 As you prepare to make a pull request, as described in the :doc:`version-control` section, you will be working on a new branch you create from the "develop" branch.
 Let's say your branch is called ``1012-private-url``.
 As you work, you are constantly invoking Maven to build the war file.
 When you do a "clean and build" in Netbeans, Maven runs all the unit tests (anything ending with ``Test.java``) and the runs the results through a tool called Jacoco that calculates code coverage.
 When you push your branch to GitHub and make a pull request, a web service called Travis CI runs Maven and Jacoco on your branch and pushes the results to Coveralls, which is a web service that tracks changes to code coverage over time.

 To make this more concrete, observe that https://github.com/IQSS/dataverse/pull/3111 has comments from a GitHub user called ``coveralls`` saying things like "Coverage increased (+0.5%) to 5.547% when pulling dd6ceb1 on 1012-private-url into be5b26e on develop."
-Clicking on the comment should lead you to a URL such as https://coveralls.io/builds/7013870 which shows how code coverage has gone up or down and that page links to a page such as https://travis-ci.org/IQSS/dataverse/builds/144840165 which shows the build on the Travis side that pushed the results ton Coveralls.
+Clicking on the comment should lead you to a URL such as https://coveralls.io/builds/7013870 which shows how code coverage has gone up or down.
+That page links to a page such as https://travis-ci.org/IQSS/dataverse/builds/144840165 which shows the build on the Travis side that pushed the results ton Coveralls.

-The main take away should be that we care about unit testing enough to measure the changes to code coverage over time using automation.
+The main takeaway should be that we care about unit testing enough to measure the changes to code coverage over time using automation.
 Now let's talk about how you can help keep our code coverage up by writing unit tests with JUnit.

 Writing Unit Tests with JUnit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~